-Take the traditional percentage of selling price model, reduce the commission percentage below the perceived prevailing local rates and you've instituted discount commissions.
+Discounting commissions involves taking traditional percentage of selling price model and reduce the commission percentage below prevailing local rates.
 Straight discounts of a percentage point or more are quite common.
-Some of them come with reduced services, while others offer "full service" at a discount.
+Some come with reduced services, but others offer full service at a discount.

-A growing number of real estate brokerages are un-bundling the traditional "full service" package of services and offering to perform some individual services at flat rate pricing.
-They also can develop mini-bundles of services into packages and offer those at flat pricing.
+A growing number of real estate brokerages are "unbundling" traditional full-service packages of services and offering to perform some individual services at flat rate pricing.
+They might also develop mini-bundles of services into packages and offer those at flat pricing.

 Offering different levels of marketing is one approach.
-A brokerage would offer a lower commission without print or media advertising due to the expense of magazine, TV and radio advertising.
-There aren't many services you can cut out for buyers however, as they don't see that they are paying the commission.
+A brokerage might offer a lower commission without print or media advertising due to the expense of such advertising.
+You can't cut all services to buyers, but consumers tend to favor this model.
+It allows them to pay for only those services they want or feel they need.

-Do you perceive yourself as a knowledgeable professional with a great deal of value to bring to your real estate clients?
-Perhaps you'll want to look at a whole new way of presenting yourself and pricing your services.
-That's real estate consulting.
+Are you a knowledgeable real estate professional with a great deal of value to bring to your clients?
+You might want to consider a whole new way of presenting yourself and pricing your services—real estate consulting.

-In this model you can charge for some services by the hour or a flat rate rather than a percentage of the selling price.
+You can charge for some services by the hour with this model, or charge a flat rate rather than a percentage of the selling price.
 Of course, your broker will have to agree.

 Alternative Real Estate Business Models